mail this page

 The 10 cent tour of Kerberos goes like this:

-The user performs a logon at a client host (1) involving presentation of a User-Principal and the required Service-Principal which is sent (7) to the Authentication Server (2) of the Kerberos Key Distribution Center (5).
+The user performs a logon at a client host (1) involving presentation of a User-Principal and the required Service-Principal which is sent (7) to the Authentication Server (AS) (2) of the Kerberos Key Distribution Center (KDC) (5).

 Kerberos encodes all messages using Abstract Syntax Notation - 1 (ASN.1) using Distinguished Encoding Rules (DER) defined by ITU X.690.